Filing 1042-S – How to Prepare for Tax Season

 - Box 13i now has its own row (*note: Format is YYYY/MM/DD)

-In order to transmit 1042-S informational text files electronically through Filing Information Returns Electronically (FIRE) system, you must have suitable software, a service provider, or an in-house programmer that will create the file in the proper format per IRS requirements and record layouts found in publication 1187.
-Unfortunately, a scanned or PDF copy will not be accepted.
+In order to transmit 1042-S informational text files electronically through the Filing Information Returns Electronically (FIRE) system, you must have suitable software, a service provider, or an in-house programmer that will create the file in the proper format per IRS requirements and record layouts found in publication 1187.

 Connect with Sprintax today to schedule a free demo for your international office.